Cost & Funding

-Information on the cost of attending the Scripps Institution of Oceanography may be found on the UCSD Current Students website.
+Information on the cost of attending the Scripps Institution of Oceanography may be found on the UC San Diego Current Students website.

 Note that students in their first year are typically not scheduled to work as teaching assistants.